balena-io/balena-cli/INSTALL-MAC.md

 3. Check that the installation was successful by running the following commands on a command terminal:
-   * `balena version` - should print the installed CLI version
+   * `balena version` - should print balenaCLI's version
-   * `balena help` - should print the balenaCLI help
+   * `balena help` - should print a list of available commands

 No further steps are required to run most balenaCLI commands.
 The `balena ssh`, `build`, `deploy` and `preload` commands may require additional software to be installed, as described below.